awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Family`  <a name="cfn-ecs-taskdefinition-family"></a>
 The name of a family that this task definition is registered to\.
+Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
 A family groups multiple versions of a task definition\.
 Amazon ECS gives the first task definition that you registered to a family a revision number of 1\.
 Amazon ECS gives sequential revision numbers to each task definition that you add\.
 To use revision numbers when you update a task definition, specify this property\.
 If you don't specify a value, AWS CloudFormation generates a new task definition each time that you update it\.
 *Required*: No
 *Type*: String